libpd/pd-for-android/README.md

 1. From the project root folder, step into the libpd submodule folder: `cd PdCore/src/main/jni/libpd`
 1. Update the libpd submodule to the latest commit by running: `git fetch && git checkout origin/master`
 1. Step back to the project root folder and run `git submodule update --init --recursive`
-1. Test that the PdTest app builds and run correctly.
+1. Test that the PdTest app builds and runs correctly.
 This can be done by importing the project in Android Studio and running a clean build ('Build' > 'Rebuild Project', run PdTest).